retypeapp/retype/pro.md

 One project is one website with a unique URL.

-Sub-domains each count as one unique URL.
+Unique sub-domains each count as one unique URL, except the `www` sub-domain.
+Both `example.com` and `www.example.com` are treated as one URL by Retype.

 Each Retype Pro license key will unlock up to `3` unique URLs.